i-u-shh-man/KEYSHEILD--Your-keystroke-protector/README.md

 The project is designed around a Conceptual Dual-Layer Model:

-Kernel Layer (Proposed): A design for a Windows Driver (KMDF) intended to observe I/O Request Packets (IRPs) at the lowest possible level, ensuring system-wide visibility.

 User Layer (Planned): A monitoring service that analyzes process activities for specific Windows API calls, such as SetWindowsHookEx and GetAsyncKeyState, which are common markers of keylogging behavior.

 # 🧪 Methodology & Research Focus